sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

 ---

-TODOO ON PUBLISH:

-- publish the zaps  https://zapier.com/app/zaps/folder/1370975 and update links to them!

-This topic describes an example two-Zap workflow for Zapier:
+This topic describes how to configure an example two-Zap workflow for Zapier.

 Zap 1
 ---

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_action_1.png)

-Every time you receive an email in Gmail with a 1040 document attached, Zapier triggers Sensible to 1. extract data from it and 2. output the extraction as a spreadsheet.
+Every time you receive an email in Gmail with a 1040 document attached, Zapier triggers Sensible to extract data from it and 2. output the extraction as a spreadsheet.

 Zap 2
 ---

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_action_2.png)

 Every time Sensible extracts a document, Zapier checks that it's a 1040.
-If so, Zapier uploads the spreadsheet of the extracted data to a folder in Google drive
+If so, Zapier triggers Sensible to create a spreadsheet of the extracted data, and uploads the spreadsheet to a folder in Google drive.

 Prerequisite: Configure 1040 extractions in Sensible
 ----